-- It includes aspects of Biology appropriate for the 21st century - Straightforward linear assessment in a single tier - Assessment of experimental skills through the examination paper with no coursework or controlled assessment - It provides a sound foundation for progression to GCE Advanced Level qualifications
+- It includes aspects of Biology appropriate for the 21st century - Straightforward linear assessment in a single tier - Assessment of experimental skills through the examination paper with no coursework or controlled assessment - It provides a sound foundation for progression to GCE Advanced Level qualifications.

-Core Paper Content (2 hour paper)
+Core Paper Content (2h)

-- The characteristics and variety of living organisms - Structures and functions in living organisms including; levels of organisation, cell structure, biological molecules, movement of substances into and out of cells, nutrition, respiration, gas exchange, transport, excretion and coordination and response - Reproduction, inheritance and gene expression - Ecology and the environment, feeding relationships, cycles within ecosystems and human influences on the environment - Use of biological resources including food production, selective breeding, genetic modification and cloning
+- The characteristics and variety of living organisms - Structures and functions in living organisms including: levels of organisation, cell structure, biological molecules, movement of substances into and out of cells, nutrition, respiration, gas exchange, transport, excretion and coordination and response - Reproduction, inheritance and gene expression - Ecology and the environment, feeding relationships, cycles within ecosystems and human influences on the environment - Use of biological resources including food production, selective breeding, genetic modification and cloning.

-Extension Paper Content (1 hour 15 minutes paper)
+Extension Paper Content (1h 15 mins)